Skyscanner/backpack-ios/Backpack/TappableLinkLabel/README.md

 ## Usage

-`BPKTappableLinkLabel`/`Backpack.TappableLinkLabel` is a view that renders flowing text that can include tappable links as part of its content.
+`BPKTappableLinkLabel` is a view that renders flowing text that can include tappable links as part of its content.

 ### Objective-C